antoniodegou/gradlist-mod2b/README.md

 #### Client goals, first-time and returning visitors

-* Intuitive feel for how the website works
-* Convert colours to the wanted format.
-* Get a list of colours in whatever formatting is needed.
-* Preview colours if you are doing colour studies.
-* Test colour schemes with light and dark modes.

 1. Converter Section
 * Convert between colour formats (HEX, RGB, HSL, CSS colour names)